Using Glucosamine to Prevent Canine Osteoarthritis

 Again, when choosing a chondroitin supplement, look for a product with a guaranteed analysis; then, contact the company and ask if they have third-party testing or verification of the analysis.
 This sort of reporting sounds extreme, but for a pricey supplement, given for a long time, it’s necessary to make sure you get your money’s worth.

-Glucosamine Delivery and Dosage
+Glucosamine Delivery and Dosage for Dogs

 There are several common delivery methods used for glucosamine supplementation: pills and capsules, powder, liquid, and intramuscular injection.
 Dr. Bessent deems all of these methods acceptable.